Link

 1. The ImageIO Plugin Approach - Zero code changes required

-2. The Direct API Approach - Full control and maximum performance
+2. The Direct API Approach - Full control and enhanced API

 Approach 1: ImageIO Plugin (The Zero-Refactoring Path)